On the {$L^\infty $} norms of spectral projectors on shrinking intervals: the cases of some spheres of revolution and of the Euclidean disk: Generic simple spheres of revolution

-\myindent The following proposition follows easily from Proposition 3.2.12 in \cite{San06}: \begin{proposition} Let $m= (1,\mu )\in C $, i.e. $|\mu | <A $, then any semi-classical solution of $hP_1u =u,~ hP_2 u=\mu u $ is an oscillatory function associated to the Lagrangian manifold $L_\mu :=L_{1,\mu}$. \end{proposition} \myindent The proof uses a microlocal normal form reducing the problem to the case where $P_j =\frac{h}{i}\partial _j $.
+\myindent As a consequence, we obtain the following proposition, which follows easily from \cite{San06}[Proposition 3.2.12] \begin{proposition} Let $m = (1,\mu) \in C$, i.e. $|\mu| < A$.
+Then, any semiclassical solution of $hP_1 u = u, \ hP_2 u = \mu u$ is an oscillatory function associated to the Lagrangian manifold $L_\mu = L_{1,\mu}$ in the sense of Appendix \ref{app:lagr}.
+Furthermore, for any $\eps > 0$, all constants are uniformly bounded as long as $|\mu| < (1 - \eps)A$. \end{proposition}